 In the course of the casting process, a variety of internal discontinuities can occur in the metal.
 These include voids, porosity, inclusions, and cracks.
 All of these conditions produce ultrasonic indications that can be identified by a trained operator using an ultrasonic flaw detector with appropriate transducers.

-Figures 3 and 4 show a typical test for porosity in a 40 mm (1.6 in.) iron casting, using an Epoch XT with a DHC709-RM (5 MHz, 0.5 in. diameter) dual element transducer.
+Figures 3 and 4 show a typical test for porosity in a 40 mm (1.6 in.) iron casting, using an flaw detector with a DHC709-RM (5 MHz, 0.5 in. diameter) dual element transducer.
 Figure 3 shows the backwall echo from the casting at the right side of the screen, along with typical low-level surface noise and grain noise along the baseline.
 Figure 4 shows an indication from a void defect, which is readily identifiable against the background noise.

 Figure 3 - good area of casting